aumpierre-unb/Psychrometrics.jl/README.md

 - the saturation humidity,
 - the saturation humidity at wet bulb temperature,
 - the adiabatic saturation humidity,
+- the relative humidity,
 - the specific enthalpy,
 - the specific volume,
-- the relative humidity,
+- the density,
 - the water vapor pressure,
-- the saturation pressure, the saturation
+- the saturation pressure and
-- pressure at wet bulb temperature and
+- the saturation pressure at wet bulb temperature.
-- the density

 given any two of the following parameters: